jmsjcmc/Weather-API/README.md

  -   Rate limiting to protect against abuse.

 ## 🏗️ Tech Stack
-Here are the main technologies used in this project:

 -   **[Node.js](https://nodejs.org/):**
     A fast and lightweight JavaScript runtime used to build the server-side (backend) of this application.